 December 15, 1875, Emilio Jacinto was born in Trozo, Manila.
 Even as children, Emilio Jacinto and Andres Bonifacio were close as he was nursed by Andres Bonifacio’s mother.
-At a young age Emilio Jacinto learned to speak Spanish but this did not hinder his fluency in the Filipino Language.
-Due to poverty, he was often dressed in used clothing which were not taken out of hock, making him the subject of many jokes.
-Despite his poverty, he was well educated.
-Jacinto finished primary education in a private school and obtained a bachelor of arts in Colegio de San Juan de Letran.
+At a young age Emilio learned to speak Spanish but this did not hinder his fluency in the Tagalog Language.
+Due to poverty, he often dressed in used clothing which were not taken out of hock, making him the subject of many jokes.
+Despite of hard living, Emilio studied very hard and was well educated.
+He finished primary education in a private school and obtained a bachelor of arts in Colegio de San Juan de Letran.

 The Mind that Guided the Revolution

 He was studying law in the University of Santo Tomas in 1894 when he joined the Katipunan at the age of 19.
-He took the alias of ‘Pingkian’, which means ‘to strike’ (like you do with a bolo).
+He took the Katipunan alias of ‘Pingkian’, which means ‘To Strike’ (like you do with a bolo).
 He became Bonifacio’s closest advisor, and oversaw the financial affairs of the Katipunan.
-When Bonifacio and him drafted separate moral codes which would guide the actions of the revolutionaries, Bonifacio acknowledged Jacinto’s intellect and chose the younger jacinto’s draft for publication in the Kartilya.
+When Bonifacio and Jacinto drafted separate moral codes which would guide the actions of the revolutionaries, Bonifacio acknowledged Jacinto’s intellect and chose the younger jacinto’s draft for publication in the Kartilya.
 The code of conduct showed that a good heart, and love are needed in order to relieve the suffering of the Filipino people; the true meaning of freedom.

 Kartilya ng Katipunan (Katipunan Code of Ethics) – by Emilio Jacinto